JofreDev/reactive_programming-handler-router_function-web_flux-/README.md

 ## *Reactive programming context*

-### - Introduction to Reactive Programming in Java with Reactor
+>###  Introduction to Reactive Programming in Java with Reactor

-Reactive programming in Java with Reactor and other frameworks has revolutionized the way modern applications are designed and developed.
+>Reactive programming in Java with Reactor and other frameworks has revolutionized the way modern applications are designed and developed.
 This paradigm focuses on efficiently handling asynchronous data streams and real-time events, offering significant benefits in terms of scalability, resilience, and responsiveness.

 >####  Core Reactive Concepts and Patterns

-At the heart of reactive programming with Reactor are several key patterns and concepts, such as the **Observer Pattern** and the **Reactive Streams Pattern**.
+>At the heart of reactive programming with Reactor are several key patterns and concepts, such as the **Observer Pattern** and the **Reactive Streams Pattern**.
 These patterns enable developers to manage sequences of asynchronous events efficiently, ensuring that applications can handle multiple concurrent inputs consistently and without blocking.

-> #### - Reactor and Spring WebFlux
+> ####  Reactor and Spring WebFlux

-Reactor is a fundamental library for reactive programming in Java, widely used within the Spring Framework ecosystem, particularly in **Spring WebFlux**.
+>Reactor is a fundamental library for reactive programming in Java, widely used within the Spring Framework ecosystem, particularly in **Spring WebFlux**.
 WebFlux provides a programming model based on reactive streams, allowing Java applications to handle non-blocking operations efficiently.
 Reactor, with its powerful and consistent API, facilitates the creation and manipulation of reactive streams, offering operators for declarative data transformation, filtering, and combining.

-> #### - Benefits of Reactive Programming with Reactor
+> ####  Benefits of Reactive Programming with Reactor

-Adopting Reactor and reactive programming offers several key benefits:
+>Adopting Reactor and reactive programming offers several key benefits:
 - **Scalability and Performance:** Ability to efficiently handle large volumes of concurrent requests, leveraging available resources effectively.

 - **Resilience:** Improved ability of the system to manage errors and failures robustly, minimizing impact on the end-user experience.